AdobeDocs/experience-manager-65.en/help/forms/using/overview-aem-document-services.md

 These special user capabilities are automatically activated when a rights-enabled PDF document is opened within Adobe Reader.
 When the user has finished working with a rights-enabled document, those functions are again disabled in Adobe Reader.
 They remain disabled until the user receives another rights-enabled PDF document.

 Out of the box, the DocAssurance service is not available for use.
-To configure the DocAssurance service, see [Installing and Configuring Configuring Document Services](../../forms/using/install-configure-document-services.md).
+To configure the DocAssurance service, see [Configuring Document Services](/help/forms/using/install-configure-document-services.md).

 ## Send To Printer Service {#send-to-printer-service}